-60. In or around July 2011, C.R. received a phone call from a Union Avenue IRA staff member who informed him that a staff member had pulled B.R.'s hair because B.R.

-was taking a nap on a couch that staff wanted to use.
+58. In or around July 2011, C.R. received a phone call from a Union Avenue IRA staff member who informed him that a staff member had pulled B.R.'s hair because B.R. was taking a nap on a couch that staff wanted to use.
 The staff member told C.R. that abuse of residents by staff at the Union Avenue IRA was widespread.

-61. C.R. reported this information to an Acting Deputy Director at OPWDD.
+59. C.R. reported this information to an Acting Deputy Director at OPWDD.

-62. In response, Defendant Toti was charged with overseeing an investigation of systemic abuse at the Union Avenue IRA.
-Defendant Toti met with staff members including Defendants Gonzalez, McKelvey, Teams, Linder, Linton, and Tucker, all of whom denied that abuse was occurring.
+60. In response, Union Avenue IRA supervisor Jennifer Toti was charged with overseeing an investigation of systemic abuse at the Union Avenue IRA.
+Ms. Toti met with staff members including Defendants Gonzalez, McKelvey, Teams, Linder, Linton, and Tucker, all of whom denied that abuse was occurring.
+Ms. Toti provided each staff member with a pre-printed form on which each of them checked off boxes indicating that they had never witnessed physical abuse by staff toward residents.

-63. According to her report of the 2011 inquiry, Defendant Toti "met with staff on each floor of Union Ave IRA to apprise them of the situation and to remind them that abuse of our individuals will not be tolerated."
-Upon information and belief, not a single staff member was disciplined or removed from contact with residents as a result of Defendant Toti's "investigation."
+61. According to her report of the 2011 inquiry, Ms. Toti "met with staff on each floor of Union Ave IRA to apprise them of the situation and to remind them that abuse of our individuals will not be tolerated."
+Upon information and belief, not a single staff member was disciplined or removed from contact with residents as a result of this "investigation."

-64. In the ensuing years, B.R. sustained a slew of mysterious injuries at the Union Avenue IRA.
+62. In the ensuing years, B.R. sustained a slew of mysterious injuries at the Union Avenue IRA.

-65. For instance, on April 18, 2014, C.R. visited B.R. and found that she was bleeding from a cut on her lip.
+63. For instance, on April 18, 2014, C.R. visited B.R. and found that she was bleeding from a cut on her lip.

-66. Staff first said the injury was a cold sore, then said she had sustained the injury at a day program earlier that day.
+64. Staff first said the injury was a cold sore, then said she had sustained the injury at a day program earlier that day.
 C.R. called B.R.'s day program and was told she did not cut her lip there.

-67. C.R. asked Union Avenue IRA staff for the facility's written report on B.R.'s injury.
+65. C.R. asked Union Avenue IRA staff for the facility's written report on B.R.'s injury.
 He was told, in sum and substance, that "if it is a small thing, we don't make a report."

-68. On April 23, 2014, B.R. sustained a bleeding laceration on the inside of her left ear.
+66. On April 23, 2014, B.R. sustained a bleeding laceration on the inside of her left ear.
 Again, the injury was unexplained.